Find high-quality, comprehensive care for high-risk pregnancies from maternal-fetal medicine specialists at the Women's & Children's Hospital.

-The MFM specialists at University Health have additional training to use the best medical care and treatment for your condition, share their advanced clinical expertise and respect your individual needs and choices.
+The maternal-fetal medicine specialists at the Women's & Children's Hospital have additional training to use the best medical care and treatment for your condition, share their advanced clinical expertise and respect your individual needs and choices.

 Highly Skilled Care

-Feel confident you’ll receive complete care at University Health.
-As an American College of Obstetricians and Gynecologists and state-designated Level IV maternal facility, we have experienced, board-certified specialists for pregnant and postpartum patients in South Texas.
+Feel confident you’ll receive complete care at the Women's & Children's Hospital.
+As an American College of Obstetricians and Gynecologists and state-designated Level IV maternal care facility, we have experienced, board-certified specialists for pregnant and postpartum patients in South Texas.

-University Hospital also is a regional perinatal referral center for 22 counties in South Texas.
+The Women's & Children's Hospital is a regional perinatal referral center for 22 counties in South Texas.
 That means you’ll have 24/7 access to: